Ideally, filing a car insurance claim should be a simple process. A driver sends a claim to their insurance company and their claim gets paid.

 - You were driving under the influence.
 Another reason not to drink and drive?
 Drivers who get into an accident while drinking or under the influence of drugs can be denied auto insurance claims.

 - You're an excluded drive.
 If you (or the at-fault-driver) aren't named as an insured driver under the policy, you won't have coverage.
 List all regular drivers in your household to avoid this problem.

 - You made a fraudulent claim.
 Filing a fraudulent or exaggerated insurance claim is grounds for rejection.
 It is also a felony.

 - You were driving a new car.
 Drivers should tell their agent right away when the value of their vehicle changes dramatically.
 This includes buying a new vehicle.
-If your agent doesn't know about any add-ons, they will only reimburse you for damages based on the car's old value.
+If your agent doesn't know about add-ons, they'll only pay you for damages based on the car's old value.